robertorcosta/azure-docs.pt-br/articles/automation/troubleshoot/onboarding.md

 #### <a name="resolution"></a>Resolução

 Verifique se você tem as [permissões de implantação de recurso](../automation-role-based-access-control.md#feature-setup-permissions) corretas e tente implantar o recurso novamente.
-Se você receber a mensagem de erro `The solution cannot be enabled on this VM because the permission to read the workspace is missing`, verifique se tem a permissão `Microsoft.OperationalInsights/workspaces/read` para descobrir se a VM está habilitada para um espaço de trabalho.
+Se você receber a mensagem de erro `The solution cannot be enabled on this VM because the permission to read the workspace is missing` , consulte as [informações de solução de problemas](update-management.md#failed-to-enable-error)a seguir.

 ### <a name="scenario-feature-deployment-fails-with-the-message-failed-to-configure-automation-account-for-diagnostic-logging"></a><a name="diagnostic-logging"></a>Cenário: Falha na implantação de recurso com a mensagem "falha ao configurar a conta de automação para log de diagnóstico"